 8. A person should not be surprised if they are arrested by a police officer that they are videotaping.
 Many police officers are uncomfortable with being videotaped.
 While this is an illegal arrest, where there is no criminal activity, this does happen.
 If it does, remain calm and exercise your right to remain silent.
 Ask to speak with a lawyer.

 Police officers are citizens and are afforded similar rights as any other American.
-If a police officer is not on-duty, you may not have the legal right to film them under certain circumstances.
-It is also illegal to tape record someone unless they consent or under very narrow legal exceptions found in California’s penal code.
+If a police officer is not on-duty, you may not have the legal right to film or video record them under certain circumstances.
+It is also illegal to audio record someone unless they consent or under very narrow legal exceptions found in California’s penal code.

-Critically,, you may never interfere with a police officer when he/she is acting in the line of their official duties.
-For example, a reporter with a camera trying to get between a police officer and a suspect may have violated the law.
+Critically, you may never interfere with a police officer when he/she is acting in the line of their official duties.
+For example, a reporter or bystander with a camera trying to get between a police officer and a suspect may have violated the law.

 The Law is on Your Side – The law clearly states that if you follow proper protocol, you may videotape police legally.
 Therefore, if you are stopped for questioning for any reason by a police officer in the state of California you have a right to videotape the interaction as long as you follow the legal guidance listed above.